BanBart/Symfony2-Project-Final/README.md

-LineOfWork - Symfony2 Project developed in collegue.
+LineOfWork - Symfony2 Project.
 ================================================================================

 I developed this project in collegue, main reason was to obtain some skills in PHP and js programming.

 ================================================================================
 You can check how this site looks at www.sakyhank.vot.pl

     -The search will not work, because i have no idea how to run Elastica search engine on remote server, my tries failed ;D